 If, for example, both parties contribute income to a marriage but one earns significantly more, that person who earns less or has a greater need for support could try to claim a larger share of marital assets.
 Of course, that person might also be assigned a larger share of marital debt, in accordance with his/her income.
 An experienced lawyer can help you to determine what is fair and equitable based on legal standards and precedents.

-Once you get married, you might assume that what’s yours and your spouse’s is now “ours”.
+Once you get married, you might assume that what belongs to you and your new spouse is now “ours”.
 However, this isn’t always true.
 Marital assets and debts are generally considered to be any wealth or debt amassed after the date of marriage.
 The things you bring with you into a marriage, and even some things you get following marriage, could be considered separate property, owned by only one spouse.

 For example, if you own a home before you get married and you never add your spouse’s name to the title, it could be considered separated property and not eligible for division during a divorce.
 The same goes for items like heirloom jewelry or furniture, which will be returned to the spouse whose family they came from.
 However, any increase in the value of those assets IS considered marital and therefore subject to division between you and your spouse.